 Really, I suspect that Jason's main reason to stay is that if he went back, he'd have to take another trip on a canoe.
 And suddenly his decision makes perfect sense.
 Goddamn, that minigame.

 Not that there's any shortage of ways to die elsewhere.
 SHOCK WARNING!

-But if you'd rather see the actual story, here you go.
-Just be grateful that just a few years later, Access finally managed to twist its desire to create movie games into a genuinely great one - The Pandora Directive - and carve out a cult following that would ultimately allow for a new Tex Murphy.
-Excuse me.
-I'm off to anticipate that, and pick up some tissues to weep into if it doesn't live up to it.
+Be grateful that just a few years later, Access finally managed to twist its desire to create movie games into a genuinely great one—The Pandora Directive—and carve out a cult following that would ultimately allow for a new Tex Murphy.
 Amazon was a dreadful dreadful game, but as a series-killing Australian once said, things could get worser.